cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 In addition to the above fields present in X.509, the CBOR encoding introduces an additional field:

 * cborCertificateType.
 A CBOR int used to indicate the type of CBOR certificate.
-Currently, type can be a natively signed CBOR certificate (cborCertificateType = 0) or a CBOR compressed X.509 certificates (cborCertificateType = 1), see {{type}}.
+Currently, type can be a natively signed CBOR certificate (cborCertificateType = 0) or a CBOR compressed X.509 v3 certificate (cborCertificateType = 1), see {{type}}.

 The following Concise Data Definition Language (CDDL) defines CBORCertificate and TBSCertificate, which are encoded as CBOR Sequences {{RFC8742}}.
 The member names therefore only have documentary value.